Steel & Tube (STU) H1 2025 earnings summary

 H1 2025 earnings summary

-Announced conditional acquisition of Perry Metal Protection, Perry Grating, and Waikato Sandblasting for NZD 43.5 million plus up to NZD 6 million earnout, expected to be earnings accretive from day one with settlement in May 2025.
+Conditional acquisition agreements signed for Perry Metal Protection, Perry Grating, Waikato Sandblasting, and WSB Hamilton for $43.5m plus up to $6m earnout, expected to be earnings accretive from day one with settlement in May 2025.

-Strategic focus on expanding high-value, less cyclical product offerings and leveraging M&A opportunities, supported by strong cash reserves and no borrowings.
+Strategic focus on expanding high-value, less cyclical product offerings, leveraging M&A, and maintaining strong cash reserves with no borrowings.

 Financial highlights

-Gross margin per tonne declined to NZD 762 from NZD 926 in 1H24; margin pressure from competitive pricing and product mix.
+Gross margin per tonne declined to $762 from $926 in 1H24, with margin pressure from competitive pricing and product mix.

 Outlook and guidance